Economics (MA)

 Course of Study

 Each environment degree program requires a completion of 36 credits as well as a summer internship and a thesis or a capstone project.
-In addition, all joint-degree students are required to attend three weeks of technical skills training before beginning their studies at YSE.
+In addition, all joint-degree students are required to attend two weeks of technical skills training (“MODs”) before beginning their studies at YSE.
 These are hands-on workshops, offered every August, that teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
 Please see Degree Programs at YSE for more information.

 For the Master of Arts degree, the IDE program of study revolves around a core curriculum of six required courses, and at least two elective courses of each student’s choosing.
 The core courses are designed to provide students with rigorous academic training, as well as with tools that can be used in policy analysis.
 These semester-long courses are required of all students.
 See IDE Core Curriculum for more information.